 As you enter the front door of this law school, there is a quotation carved on a marble slab, "Justice is a human enterprise."
 At SIUC we try our best to keep the study of law both a human and a humane enterprise.
-Two years ago I accepted the invitation of Southern Illinois University at Carbondale to become dean of the School of Law.
-The things I found most attractive about the place are those which I think you will enjoy the most.
+I assumed the position of interim dean with the intention of promoting this atmosphere.

 Ours is a friendly law school with a strong opportunity for individual achievement.
-We have one of the two or three best faculty-student ratios of any law school in the country.
-This means that the law school has an extremely personal feel to it.
-As you may know, all of our law students are issued a key to the building which means that you can come and go from the building, and more particularly from the library, at any time during the day or night Furthermore, the small size of the class (we seek to admit one hundred in each of our entering classes), means that you will have your first year classes with a group of approximately 50 other students and that your writing section will be in a group of 15 or 20 students.
-We have a Distinguished Speakers Program which will interest you, and the school is planning new programs to be offered in cooperation with the University's School of Medicine.
+We have one of the best student-faculty ratios of any law school in the country.
+All of our law students are issued a key to the building.
+This allows you to come and go from the building, and more particularly from the library, at any time during the day or night.
+Furthermore, the small size of the class (we seek to admit one hundred students in each entering class) means that you will have your first year classes with a group of approximately 50 other students and that your writing section will be in a group of 15 to 20 students.
+This means the law school has an extremely personal feel to it.